liuliu/ccv/doc/nnc.md

 *Toll-free bridging* here means that a `ccv_dense_matrix_t` struct, without any conversions at all, can be cast to a `ccv_nnc_tensor_t` struct and then used with nnc directly.
 The byte pattern is specifically arranged such that a 3 dimensional `ccv_nnc_tensor_t` can be cast back to `ccv_dense_matrix_t` vice versa.
 This allows seamless integration with the rest of image process primitives provided by ccv.

-### Add New Command

 ### Automatic Differentiation

-*Automatic differentiation* supported by nnc is the reverse mode.
+*Automatic differentiation* supported by nnc is its reverse mode.
 The implementation is simple enough because we enforced *SSA* throughout the **symbolic graph**.

 Each command need to implement its forward function, as well as its backward function.
 The backward function takes the input / output of the its forward function, as well as the gradients (matching the output tensors) as its input.
 It outputs the gradients with respect to the input (matching the input tensors of the forward function).

 When doing *automatic differentiation*, from its **symbolic graph**, a backward command matching each forward command is created.
-The execution order (dependencies) is exactly reverse. *SSA* guarantees each tensor symbol is written once, that means he gradient w.r.t. that symbol need to only be summed once as well.
+The execution order (dependencies) is exactly reverse. *SSA* guarantees each tensor symbol is written once, that means the gradient w.r.t. that symbol needs to only be summed once as well.

 *alias* introduced some complexities to the implementation.
 Namely, because an alias can be used as input for follow-up commands, its reverse suggests different gradients w.r.t. different *aliases* required to be summed at certain point.
 That means these gradients need to be potentially zero init to avoid generating garbage results.
 This is done by inserting zero init tensor symbol property, which indicated an implicit zero init command will be injected at **symbolic graph** compilation time.

-The specific implementation also means taking second order derivation is not possible with nnc at this point.
+The specific implementation also means taking second order derivative isn't possible with nnc at this point.
 It will be possible however in the future once the backward function can be specified by a set of forward functions and then we can do command substitution on the **symbolic graph**.

 ### `while` Type Sub-Graph

-The *`while` type sub-graph* is a specific type of a **symbolic graph** or a **computation graph**.
-This is special because it expresses a generic loop structure with custom evaluation function supplied.
+The *`while` type sub-graph* is a special type of a **symbolic graph** or a **computation graph**.
+This is because it expresses a generic loop structure with custom evaluation function supplied.

 The loop execution within a *`while` type sub-graph* looks like this: